As the UK climate changes so must our preparation for flood events

 If the flood water on the outside of your property becomes deeper than 1m, it is recommended that the water is allowed to come into your home as this depth of water can create sufficient pressure on your outer walls, causing them to move and collapse and resulting in serious structural damage.
 At this point, or if water has already found its way in, flood resilience measures will come into effect.

-Helping you to protect your home
+Helping you to protect your home from flooding

 To help protect customers who have been flooded from the consequences of it happening again, we include Flood Resilience cover as standard within Buildings Insurance as part of our Home Insurance.